 Early Life

 Chang Pyung-soon was born in 1951 in Dangjin, South Korea.
-Growing up in poverty, he learned the value of education early on.
-His parents worked in Incheon, leaving him in the care of his grandparents.
-This challenging upbringing instilled in him a strong desire to succeed and escape the cycle of poverty, which motivated him to excel in his studies.
+Growing up in poverty, he faced significant challenges early in life.
+His parents worked in Incheon, leaving him in the care of his grandparents until he was five.
+These early experiences shaped his determination to escape poverty through education.

 Rise to Success